Not another penis rule

 Me: No.

-Christ, I thought I had until Evan went to camp.
+Christ, I thought I had until Tornado E went to camp.
 Does any one know how many penis rules I’m up to now?
 Because I forgot.

 Words from the boys